Essex and Suffolk Water: Essex and Suffolk Water

+In 2016 and 2022, high temperatures and low rainfall resulted in poor water quality in Abberton Reservoir, and the biological treatment process at Layer de la Haye works could not produce the required volumes of water needed.
+Consequently, Hanningfield works, which uses a physio-chemical process, was used to produce more water than it normally does, resulting in the water level in Hanningfield Reservoir becoming very low.
+To prevent the problem re-occurring in the future, Essex and Suffolk Water applied for permission to construct a 12.4 mi pipeline from Layer de la Haye to Langford Treatment Works, which like Hanningfield used physio-chemical processing.
+The pipeline will deliver up to 50 Ml per day to Langford, which is taken from the raw water inlet to Layer de la Haye works, and will flow along the pipe by gravity.
+Installation of the pipes began in February 2024, and is expected to be completed by March 2025, although work to carry the pipeline beneath the River Chelmer and the Langford Cut commenced in September 2023.

 Supply area

 The company supplies water to an area of 2861 sqkm in southeast Norfolk, east Suffolk, Essex and the London boroughs of Barking and Dagenham, Havering and Redbridge in Greater London.
 The total population served is 1.8 million, through over 735,000 domestic connections and over 47,000 non-household connections.
 Essex and Suffolk is a 'water only' supplier, with sewerage services supplied by Anglian Water (Essex, Norfolk, Suffolk and part of Upminster) and Thames Water (Greater London and part of Brentwood).